bfsujason/corpus-linguistics-biblio/README.md

 Hang, Y. U. (2020).
 An Analysis of the Reconstruction of Chinese American Identity in The Paper Menagerie[J]. *Journal of Literature and Art Studies*, *10*(9), 790-795.

+Haagsma, H., Bos, J., & Nissim, M. (2020, May).
+Magpie: A large corpus of potentially idiomatic expressions[J].
+In *Proceedings of The 12th Language Resources and Evaluation Conference* (pp. 279-287).

 Liu, K. (2019).
 Ken Liu and Nick Admussen: the full conversation.

 Pellatt, V. (Ed.).
 (2014). *Text, extratext, metatext and paratext in translation*[M].
 Cambridge Scholars Publishing.